0xbirb/tierzero_entraid/README.md

 - **Role-Enabled Security Groups**: For each tier (Tier-0, Tier-1, Tier-2), a security group will be created for each role assigned to that tier
 - **Administrative Units**: Restricted administrative units for each tier to limit scope of access
-- **Conditional Access Policies**: Five policies enforcing PAW requirements and authentication strength
+- **Conditional Access Policies**: Five policies enforcing PAW requirements and authentication strength (created ONLY in Report-Only mode, with break-glass account exclusion support)
 - **Authentication Strength Policies**: Phishing-resistant authentication requirements for privileged tiers
 - **Custom Role Assignments**: Proper role assignments to the security groups for each tier